 1. Extend volume in Windows Server 2008 Disk Management

-To extend partition with Windows Server 2008 Disk Management, your disk partition structure must meet the requirements below:
+To extend partition with Windows Server 2008 Disk Management, your disk partition structure must meet all requirements below:

 - The partition that you want to extend must be formatted with NTFS file system.

 - There is another partition on the same disk and on the right of the drive that you want to increase.

-- You must delete this right contiguous partition to get Unallocated space (for example, delete D to extend C).
+- You must delete the right contiguous partition to get Unallocated space (for example, delete D to extend C).

 - On MBR disk, the partitions that you want to delete and extend must be the same Primary or Logical partition.

-How to extend volume for Windows 2008 server with Disk Management:
+How to extend volume in Windows Server 2008 using Disk Management:

-- Press Windows and R together on the keyboard, type diskmgmt.msc and press Enter.
+- Press Windows and R hot-keys together, type diskmgmt.msc and press Enter.

 - Right click the right adjacent partition (such as D:) and select Delete Volume, then the disk space will be changed to Unallocated.

 - Right click the partition that you want to extend (such as C:) and select Extend Volume.

 2. How to extend Server 2008 partition with diskpart cmd

 Steps to extend Server 2008 partition with Diskpart:

-- Input Windows and R together on the keyboard, type diskpart and press Enter.
+- Press Windows and R hot-keys together, type diskpart and press Enter.